lwhiteley/react-router-server-complex-example/README.md

 }
 ```

 *Per Model* configuration is done by convention in each model file.
-An example can be seen in the [Customer](src/api/models/customer.js) model file
+An example can be seen in the [Customer](src/api/models/customer.js) model file.

+**Please note** that model specific configurations will override the globally defined `rest` config.